 Forming the Defense Committee and External Examiner Procedures

-As you consider the formation of your examination committee for your thesis defense, please remember that this committee must consist of at least four individuals: your thesis advisor, who serves as the chair of the committee; two additional faculty members from the University of Pittsburgh; and one individual (the external examiner) who is a faculty member from another college or university within the United States; the faculty member must also be a US citizen and the person cannot require international travel to attend the defense (even if the external examiner is a US citizen).
+As you consider the formation of your examination committee for your thesis defense, please remember that this committee must consist of at least four individuals: your thesis advisor, who serves as the chair of the committee; two additional faculty members from the University of Pittsburgh; and one individual (the external examiner) who is a faculty member from another college or university within the United States.
 Although deciding on the composition of the committee is usually a collaborative effort between you and your thesis advisor, the final composition is the prerogative of your thesis advisor.
 Thesis advisors are encouraged to select external examiners willing to present lectures and/or symposia while they are on campus (external examiners must be present on campus for the thesis defense; they are not permitted to participate in the defense via electronic means, such as Skype).
 As a result, external examiners also constitute a visiting faculty program for you and your department.

 Once the external examiner for your committee has been identified and a date for the defense has been set, please inform the Honors College by completing the following form: